 When it comes to red carpet makeup, there are just two criteria: first, your glow-up has to combine classic Hollywood glamor with a modern edge.
 Second, it has to go the distance by being smudge-proof and heat-proof, while leaving no margin for flashback when walking through crowds of photographers.

-Myimperflectlife speaks to CHANEL's makeup artist, Kay Montano, who has worked with Charlize Theron, Julianne Moore and Thandie Newton to name but a few, for her advice on creating red carpet-worthy looks every day...
+Myimperflectlife speaks to CHANEL's makeup artist, Kay Montano, who has worked with Charlize Theron, Julianne Moore and Thandie Newton to name but a few, to create red-carpet looks that will go the distance.

+Whether you use one of the best foundations for sensitive skin or the best foundations for acne prone skin, this is an important trick.
 "Most people need coverage around the nose and chin so whether you use a brush, sponge or your fingertips, always start at the centre of the face—around the nose— and blend outward, until there is no product visible at the outer edges of the face.